 The Cut-leaved Bramble is the only species with strongly lobed and dissected leaflets, making it instantly recognisable.
 It is believed to be genetically related to R. nemoralis.
 The three-lobed pale pink petals are also unique.
 Although usually described as being of horticultural origin (and still sold in garden centres), this is not strictly correct as it is likely that it was originally discovered growing naturally in the wild as a genetic oddity and subsequently taken into cultivation for its attractive appearance.
 According to the famous batologist WCR Watson it was first mentioned in British garden literature in 1754, but it was not named until 1809.
-It currently occurs naturalised in the wild throughout the UK, but with more scattered records in the moister climate of the south-west, Wales and the highlands of Scotland (see the current BSBI map here).
+It currently occurs naturalised in the wild throughout the UK (and can be somewhat invasive), but is more scattered in the moister climate of the south-west, Wales and the highlands of Scotland.
 It is still increasing, especially in areas of lightly wooded heathland in southern England, but it is probably also becoming more common in rough ground and brownfield land in and around towns and cities.

 The panicle has a flat-topped head of flowers at the top of a flexuose rachis, with some ascending lower branches which are sometimes developed as secondary panicles.
 The rachis is hairy with numerous sessile glands and some slender prickles.
 Sepals are long and leafy-pointed.
 After flowering they become strongly reflexed and turn red inside at the base.
 This species does not have any stalked glands.

 It is very typical to find single small, low-growing bushes on heathland and in open-canopy acid woodland, though large clumps do sometimes develop.